boegel/easybuild-wiki/Configuration.md

 * `$EASYBUILDSOURCEPATH`: source path to be used by EasyBuild (**use `$EASYBUILD_SOURCEPATH` instead**)
 * `$EASYBUILDPREFIX`: build/install/source path prefix to be used (**use `$EASYBUILD_PREFIX` instead**)

-**We _strongly_ advise to switch to the new way of configuring EasyBuild as soon as possible, since the legacy style will no longer be supported in EasyBuild v2.x.**
+**We _strongly_ advise to switch to the new way of configuring EasyBuild as soon as possible, since the legacy configuration style will no longer be supported in EasyBuild v2.x.**